 Nursery and Grade School Classes

-are welcome in our nursery on the main floor.
+Our little ones are welcome in our nursery on the main floor.
 It provides a loving ministry to children (birth through 5 years old) and is available during both the Sunday School hour (9-10am) and through the church hour (10:30-11:30 am).
-Our wonderful staff, Angela Jones & Katie Jones-Morales, provides stories, crafts, snacks and supervised play.
+Our wonderful staff, Samantha Money, Angela Jones & a few volunteers, provides stories, crafts, snacks and supervised play.
 During the worship service, children from the nursery join older children who are participating in worship during "Time with Young Christians” which focuses (in children’s language) on the theme from the sermon.

 Sunday School For Elementary Ages: